 Before beginning construction on any project, it’s important to hire a geotechnical engineer to survey the area.
-They will use soil borings to determine what type of soil is present, the substrata, what the geological layout is and how much weight can be put on the potential construction site.
+They will conduct a geotechnical report using soil borings to determine what type of soil is present, the substrata, what the geological layout is and how much weight can be put on the potential construction site.

 “People with small projects or plans to build lighter structures may be tempted to skip this step,” says Kobetz.
 “The $8,000 to $12,000 required to hire a geotechnical engineer might sound like a lot, but the truth is that’s the cheapest insurance you’ll ever buy for a structure.”

-Starting a project on inadequate soil can cause foundation damage later on, a problem that may be difficult and expensive to fix once the structure is fully built and in use.
+Starting a project on inadequate soil can cause foundation damage later on, a problem that is nearly impossible to fix once the structure is fully built and in use.